sowjuec/powershell-module-for-vmware-cloud-foundation-password-management/docs/documentation/functions/Request-WsaLocalUserPasswordComplexity.md

 ## Description

-The `Request-WsaLocalUserPasswordComplexity` cmdlet retrieves the local user password complexity policy forWorkspace ONE Access.
+The `Request-WsaLocalUserPasswordComplexity` cmdlet retrieves the local user password complexity policy for Workspace ONE Access.
 The cmdlet connects to SDDC Manager using the `-server`, `-user`, and `-pass` values:

 - Validates that network connectivity and authentication is possible to SDDC Manager
 - Validates that network connectivity and authentication is possible to vCenter Server
-- Retrieves the local user password complexity policy for Workspace ONE Access for Workspace ONE Access
+- Retrieves the local user password complexity policy for Workspace ONE Access

 ## Examples